Latency vs. Learning - Balancing Speed, Quality, and Trust in EdTech

 • Early tester demographics vs. actual overall user base

-• Regression analysis on bandwidth vs. feature stability to validate true performance threshold
+• Regression analysis results on bandwidth vs. feature stability to validate relationship and true performance threshold

-• Gather any data available regarding target districts with their bandwidth profiles, customer contractual agreements, and early testers’ demographics
+• Gather any data available regarding target districts - their bandwidth profiles, customer contractual agreements, early testers’ demographics, etc.

-• Collaborate with engineering to align on time, effort, and resources needed to launch phased rollout
+• Collaborate with engineering team to align on time, effort, and resources needed to launch the solution options

 • Review feedback from QA, business, and marketing teams, incorporating into project plan

-• Launch high-fidelity whiteboard in high-bandwidth districts first while testing an optimized low-fidelity mode for rural districts
+• My recommendation would be to launch high-fidelity whiteboards in high-bandwidth districts first while testing the fix for rural districts

 • This approach aligns with our industry leadership goal & keeps our delivery promises

-• Invite external stakeholders for feedback, communicating the phased rollout approach which allows for iterative updates based on real user feedback
+• Invite external stakeholders for feedback, communicating that the phased rollout approach allows for iterative updates based on real user feedback

 • Create intake process to filter through user feedback and feature requests, and to incorporate into product roadmap + development pipeline